-- Emergency procedures, relevant to the farm's location and housing system(s), must be developed and communicated to personnel. - For cattle that are reliant on electricity for ventilation or the provision of feed or water, alternative means of temperature regulation, ventilation, feeding and/or watering must be available and implemented in the event of a power failure, mechanical breakdown or other emergency situation. - Alarms and fail-safe devices, including an on-farm alternate power supply, must be tested at least annually and corrected if a defect is identified.
+For cattle that are reliant on electricity for ventilation or the provision of feed or water, alternative means of temperature regulation, ventilation, feeding, and watering must be available and implemented in the event of a power failure, mechanical breakdown, or other emergency.

+Alarms and fail-safe devices, including an on-farm alternate power supply, must be tested at least annually and corrected if a defect is identified.

-- a. consider emergency management protocols when designing or renovating facilities and seek advice on housing design as it relates to emergencies (e.g. rapid evacuation of livestock, installation of fire alarms that can be heard and responded to at any time, portable or other lighting for use during an emergency) - b. consult a local fire department for specific advice on fire prevention particularly before renovating an existing facility or building a new facility - c. have fire extinguisher(s) (Class A,B,C) available in all facilities.
-Ensure fire extinguishers are maintained according to manufacturer's instructions and that personnel know where they are located and are trained in their proper use - d. check automated or mechanical equipment essential for the health and well-being of cattle daily to ensure they are functional - e. in mechanically ventilated barns, have a back-up ventilation system or generator to ensure air renewal in the event of a failure of the system along with an alarm system that will operate even if the principal electricity supply to it fails - f. check back-up systems, including alarms, on a regular basis at an interval appropriate to the age and type of equipment and risks associated with failure of the system, and correct defects promptly.
+- a. when designing or renovating facilities, consider emergency management protocols and seek advice on housing design as it relates to emergencies (e.g. rapid evacuation of livestock, installation of fire alarms that can be heard and responded to at any time, emergency lighting) - b. consult a local fire department for specific advice on fire prevention particularly before renovating an existing facility or building a new facility - c. have a licensed electrician conduct an on-farm inspection annually - d. consult local fire services on the correct number of fire extinguishers for all facilities - e. ensure fire extinguishers are maintained according to manufacturer's instructions and that personnel know where they are located and are trained in their proper use - f. check automated or mechanical equipment essential for the health and well-being of cattle daily to ensure it is functional - g. in mechanically ventilated barns, have a back-up ventilation system or generator to ensure air renewal in the event of a failure of the system, along with an alarm system that will operate even if its principal electricity supply fails - h. check back-up systems, including alarms, on a regular basis at an interval appropriate to the age and type of equipment and risks associated with failure of the system.
+Correct defects promptly.

-4. Feed and Water
+Feed and Water

+4.1 Fee

-4.1 Feeding Management
+Feeding Management

-Quality of ingredients, feed form, feeding frequency, method of delivery, quantity of feed offered and hygiene are all important elements of feeding management.
+Quality of ingredients, feed form, feeding frequency, method of delivery, quantity of feed offered, and hygiene are all important elements of feeding management.
 Feed should be evaluated before it is fed for indicators of poor quality (e.g. off odour, mold in solid feeds, sedimentation in milk-based feeds).
 Proper feed storage helps prevent contamination, which can negatively impact calf health and performance.